 The battle of Stalingrad officially ended on 2nd February, 1943.
-Of the 91.000 German prisoners captured in the Kessel, barely 5.000 would see home again, even when the war ended.
+Of the 91.000 German prisoners captured in the Kessel, barely 5.000 would see home again, even many years after the end of the war.
 The Red Army had suffered 1.1 million casualties, almost half of them fatal.
 The industrial city on the Volga, once home of 850.000 souls, was a burnt skeleton with 10.000 starved civilians.

 The Battle of Stalingrad turned the tide of the war against Nazi Germany.
 The bloodiest battle in world’s history was over.
 It would take two more years for the Red Army and its allies, to fulfil the promise the surviving Soviet soldiers made to the German prisoners, in the ruins of Stalingrad: “That’s how Berlin is going to look!”

 Did the Nazis have a chance to win the battle?
 Have they had the capacity to defeat the sturdy Red Army, and perhaps (unfortunately) win the war?
 Once the Sixth Army was trapped during Operation Uranus, the battle was decided.
 But Paulus had a unique chance to break the encirclement, using their own Panzers engaged in the city.
 And even more critical, was Hitler’s obsession to capture, the strategically speaking, unnecessary Stalingrad.
 Avoiding Stalingrad would had proved more decisive than any victory.

 More than two thousand years before the battle of Stalingrad, Sun Tzu, author of The Art of War, said: It is best to win without fighting.
-Thanks God Hitler never read him.
+Thanks God, Hitler seemingly never read him.